kebuu/tz-2025-06-19/.junie/guidelines.md

 * Do not create documentation for classes nor functions expect if asked
 * When working on a specific task, do not refactor code not related to the task

+## Maven
+* When adding or updating version of dependencies or plugins in pom.xml, always try to store version numbers as properties

 ## Refactoring
 * When moving or renaming files, use IDE refactoring tools